A Commercial Hatchery's Perspective on Biosecure Seed Transfer to the Gulf

 Why it Matters in the Gulf

-Hatchery production of seed in the Gulf—essential to that region's shellfish aquaculture industry—has faced challenges in the past.
-The industry faces a classic catch-22 of developing shellfish aquaculture: industry growth is limited because of hatchery undersupply, and development of new hatcheries is limited by lack of demand.
-Being able to move seed from Atlantic suppliers to Gulf markets might be a way out of the seed conundrum.
+Hatchery production of seed in the Gulf—essential to that region's shellfish aquaculture industry—has faced supply challenges.
+The industry faces a classic catch-22 of developing shellfish aquaculture: industry growth is limited because of hatchery seed undersupply, and development of new hatcheries is limited by lack of demand.
+Being able to move seed from Atlantic suppliers to Gulf markets might be a way out of this seed-limited conundrum.
 While biosecurity testing has advanced considerably over the past decade, restrictions on importing larvae and seed from the Atlantic to the Gulf remain.
 These restrictions reflect valid concerns about the potential introduction and spread of disease, given the complex and sometimes unpredictable nature of pathogen dynamics in marine systems.
-OSH has been active in assuring and evaluating our own biosecurity through research and development.
+OSH has been active in assuring and evaluating our own biosecurity through research and development and are actively investigating the potential for a safe and bio-secure transfer of seed from the Atlantic to the Gulf.

 Biosecurity R&D in 2023 at OSH: larvae